laodai88/WhoColor/README.rst

 Current notes
 ===========
 NOTE 1: This is a side project by `Faflo <https://github.com/faflo>`_ .
 I currently do not have the resources  to follow up on all issues with WhoColor.
 So **please feel free to submit pull requests** or tell someone you know that is knowledgable to submit them.
 I will comment on issues, and help with resolving them.
 Pull requests can be done on the userscript, which will then be included by all clients.
-You can also help make the underyling API-code better, which lives in the /WhoColor/ folder.
+You can also help make the underlying parsing and API-code better, which lives in the /WhoColor/ folder.
 This, we will carefully review and then deploy to the underlying API, which we also run.

 NOTE 2: There is an official Firefox extension by the WMF created in collaboration with us that is much more refined than the userscript regarding the UI and some other things - although only offering provenance/authorship view, not conflict/age/history.
 Depending on what you need, this might be more suited for you: https://addons.mozilla.org/en-US/firefox/addon/whowrotethat/